thesabinelim/comp1531-slackr/README.md

    2) Admins, who have special permissions that members don't (permission_id 2)
      * Admins have the same capabilities as owners, except that admins cannot change owner's permissions
    3) Members, who do not have any special permissions (permission_id 3)
- * All slackr members are by default members, except for the very first user who signs up, who is an admin
+ * All slackr members are by default members, except for the very first user who signs up, who is an owner

 ### Interface